ramnaq/midena/README.md

 # MIDENA

 A tool for dealing with Regular Languages and Free Context Languages.
-Midena Implements some algorithm arounD grammars, regular Expressions aNd finite Automata.
+Midena Implements some algorithm around grammars, regular Expressions and finite Automata.

 Project developed for class INE5421 - Formal Languages and Compilers at UFSC.
 Students: Diogo Junior and Ramna Sidharta
 Programming Language: Python
+Framework for UI: PyQt 5.12

 ## Installation